MCQUIC - A Multicast Extension for QUIC: Introduction

 \section{Introduction}

-A big part of today's network traffic is caused by multiple users simultaneously accessing the same content.
-In these scenarios, the predominant method of delivery over unicast can be highly inefficient.
-Using multicast delivery instead would reduce load on many parts of the network infrastructure, especially content delivery servers and ISP networks, by removing the need to send the same exact packet multiple times to different receivers.
+Major live events such as world cups, the Superbowl, or the Olympics attract audiences of hundreds of millions of viewers.
+While traditionally consumed on TV, an increasing number of viewers now follow such events on the Internet.
+Streaming these peak-traffic events via unicast is challenging and costly for both Internet service providers (ISPs) as well as content delivery networks (CDNs)\cite{marcon2011local}.
+Using multicast instead would reduce load on many parts of the network infrastructure by removing the need to send the same exact data multiple times to different receivers.

-Two concrete examples for cases where unicast delivery is reaching its limit are live streaming and game downloads.
-As of May 2023, the highest traffic peak that Akamai, one of the worldwide largest CDN providers, recorded across its network was 250 terabit per second \cite{akamai_2022}.
-A 4k livestream has a bitrate of around 40 Mbps~\cite{4kBitrate}.
+Two concrete examples where unicast delivery is reaching its limit are live streaming and game downloads.
+As of July 2024, the highest traffic peak that Akamai, one of the worldwide largest CDN providers, recorded across its network was 250 terabit per second \cite{akamai_2022}.
+A 4K livestream has a bitrate of around 40 Mbps~\cite{4kBitrate}.
 This means that 6.25 million concurrent viewers are enough to fully utilize Akamai's available capacity.
 This is less than 2\% of the average viewership of e.g. the EURO finals \cite{uefa}.
-This is not even considering an increase in bitrate due to HDR or 8k.
-Similarly, new game releases can cause huge bursts of traffic.
-One such release is GTA V, as the fastest selling game of all time it sold over 11 million copies on the first day \cite{GTAV}.
-With a file size close to a 100GB \cite{GTASize}, it would take all of Akamais capacity almost 10 hours to handle the downloads on its launch day.
+This is not even considering an increase in bitrate due to HDR or 8K.
+Similarly, new game releases can cause huge bursts of bandwidth demand.
+One such release is GTA V. As the fastest selling game of all time, it sold over 11 million copies on the first day \cite{GTAV}.
+With a file size close to 100GB~\cite{GTASize}, it would take all of Akamai's capacity almost 10 hours to handle the downloads on its launch day.
 Since its release, file size has also continuously grown, now reaching up to 231GB for certain games~\cite{Gamesizes}.
 Both of these cases illustrate that already today unicast delivery is becoming unsustainable, while traffic demand is certain to further increase.
 This might soon lead to an inflection point where increases in link capacities can no longer keep up with demand.
-Utilizing multicast for delivery of the described types of content would offer a solution for the mentioned scalability problems.
+CDN providers especially are aiming to remove customers that cause this, usually unprofitable, peak-traffic\cite{Rayburn_2024}.